Why Create Passive Income Streams?

 As you can see, my current counseling and coaching practices are not my first rodeo when it comes to running a successful and profitable business.

-In addition to what I have shared above, I am also a national speaker and workshop teacher, with paid gigs at $5K for all day trainings (an example of leveraged income).
+In addition to what I have shared above, I am also a national speaker and workshop teacher, with paid gigs starting at $5K-10K for all day trainings (an example of leveraged income).
 I also facilitate weekly therapy groups, monthly workshops, and popular webinar trainings.

 As an author of, "Facing Heartbreak: Steps to Recovery for Partner's of Sex Addicts", and the writer and creator of several very successful MIS products including my popular e-book, "The Creative Clinician: Exercises and Activities for Clients and Group Therapy", I have years of experience in creating successful passive and leveraged income of my own.